Attention.

 22. Start the engine and check the following:

-- Leaks in engine oil and coolant.
+- Presence of engine oil and coolant leaks.

 - Engine oil level in the engine.